 To install the cell switch assembly, attach assembly to the left-rear flange with two (2) 8/32" panhead screws with lock washers in the threaded holes on the flange.

-Cell Switches are installed on the left-rear flange of the cradle assembly or drawout element.
+Cell Switches are installed on the left-rear flange of the stationary drawout element.